MocanaCorp/Lighthouse-SDK/README.md

 As a member of the **Mocana Developer Program** you will get everything you need to develop, wrap and deploy secure apps.
 At the bottom of the page, be sure to check the box labeled: **Integrate the Mocana Lighthouse SDK.**

 #### 2. Download
-An email was sent by Mocana in response to your request to join the Mocana Developer Program.
+An email will be sent by Mocana in response to your request to join the Mocana ON Developer Program.
 When you receive your confirmation email, click the link to download the **Mocana Atlas Lighthouse SDK**.

 These development environment-specific files enable the core features of the Lighthouse SDK: